diegovazquez/card_drop/README.md

     * 0.18 mm Fine is recomended for 0.6 Nozzle
 * Can be printed whitow supports
 * White PLA or PLA+ is recomended
-    * Tested whit PLA Filanova Pla+ Platinum White
+    * Tested whit Filanova PLA+ Platinum White
 * A 4 mm brim is recomended for the phone stand base

 Files: